-If you have had the Tracker fitted as an option, then a registration card with the Tracker details should be within your document wallet supplied with your caravan.
+Your new caravan has a Tracker fitted as standard, therefore you will find a registration card with the Tracker details within your document wallet supplied with your caravan.
 We would recommend that this card is not kept in the caravan.
 To ensure the Tracker is registered, follow the instructions below.